towersvault/shinpokered/README.md

   - Uses more battery as a trade-off
 - Fixed an invalid apostrophe
 - Fixed gift pokemon not having above-average DVs if sent to the box
+- Added spaceworld-style trainer back sprites for consistency with the spaceworld 'mon back sprites

 #Bugfixes: